NSC Full Form-National Statistical Commission

 Functions of the National Statistical Commission

-The NSC performs several key functions to strengthen India’s statistical system:
+The NSC performs key roles:

 Structure and Composition of the NSC

-• Chairperson: An eminent statistician or economist with expertise in data governance.
+- Chairperson: An eminent statistician or economist.

 Significance of the NSC in India’s Statistical Framework